-Randomized controlled trial (RCT)
+Randomized Controlled Trials (RCT).

-The aim of the study performed by Lobato et al. 2001 (58) was to analyse the result of the application of fibrin glue between the muscle layers and the subcutaneous tissue after incisional hernia repair with polypropylene mesh.
-They assessed the role of the fibrin glue in reduction of local complications, hospital stay and postoperative wound care.
+The aim of the study performed by Fernández-Lobato et al. (58) was to analyse the result of the application of fibrin glue between the muscle layers and the subcutaneous tissue after incisional hernia repair with polypropylene mesh.
+They assessed the role of the fibrin glue in reduction of local complications, hospital stay and post-operative wound care.